Minneapolis police, protesters clash almost 24 hours after George Floyd's death in custody

 Four Minneapolis police officers were fired Tuesday after the detention and death of 47-year-old George Floyd — a scene that unfolded in a Facebook video showing a white officer kneeling on Floyd’s neck as he pleaded with police, “I can’t breathe.”

-Floyd died at Hennepin County Medical Center soon after the incident, which started when police detained him Monday evening on suspicion of trying to pass a fake $20 bill at a convenience store.
+Floyd died at Hennepin County Medical Center soon after the encounter, which started when police detained him Monday evening on suspicion of trying to pass a fake $20 bill at a convenience store.

-"Being black in America should not be a death sentence," a visibly shaken Mayor Jacob Frey said.
-"For five minutes, we watched a white officer press his knee into a black man's neck.
+“Being black in America should not be a death sentence,” said a visibly shaken Mayor Jacob Frey, who said the officer used an unauthorized move against Floyd.
+“For five minutes, we watched a white officer press his knee into a black man’s neck.
 Five minutes.
-When you hear someone calling for help, you're supposed to help.
-This officer failed in the most basic, human sense."
+When you hear someone calling for help, you’re supposed to help.
+This officer failed in the most basic, human sense.”

-Police Chief Medaria Arradondo said he had stayed up all night wrestling with his decision to terminate the officers.
-Arradondo said he couldn't say much about the case — either about the FBI's investigation or a parallel probe by the state Bureau of Criminal Apprehension (BCA) — but added that "sanctity of life" has always been and remains a pillar of his department.
+Police Chief Medaria Arradondo said he had stayed up all night wrestling with his decision to fire the officers.
+Arradondo said he couldn’t say much about the case — either about the FBI’s investigation or a parallel probe by the state Bureau of Criminal Apprehension (BCA) — but added that “sanctity of life” has always been a pillar of his department.

 “What occurred last night was certainly very tragic, and very sad,” he said in an afternoon news conference on the steps of City Hall.